 “Anja, I admire your courage and your cleverness.
 But you have to do better than that my sweet.”
-He sneered with a continuing smirk.
+He sneered continuing to smirk.
 “Those shoes will stay there.”
 Kastar told sternly while embracing me.

-My body shivered in terror and exhaustion as more tears rolled from my eyes.
-For a long moment of silence held in Kastar’s cold embrace, I tried to calm myself down.
+More tears rolled from my eyes.
+For few long moments of silence held in Kastar’s cold embrace, I tried to calm myself down.
 Gathering strength to hold it out and not panic.
 I took a deep breath, closing my eyes.
-Mustering some courage I can find.
-I have to help Thomas!

 “Anja!”
 Thomas called.

-Thomas struggled not to be choked and trying to free himself; clutching at Kastar’s pale hands.
+Thomas struggled not to be choked and trying to free himself, clutching at Kastar’s hands.

-Kastar began to chuckle devilishly.
+Kastar began to laugh devilishly.
 “You humans are so pathetic!
-But one thing I have to admire by you is your courage.”
+But one thing I have to admire by you is your courage, little man.”

 “No!
-Please stop!
-Please!”
+Please stop!”
 I cried trying to help Thomas by pulling Kastar’s arm away.
-I nearly broke out in panic just seeing how my dear friend chokes.
+I nearly broke out in panic just seeing how my dear friend Thomas chokes.
 “Please let him live!
-I will do whatever you desire Kastar!”
+I will do whatever you want Kastar!”
 What am I saying?
 But what choice do I have to save Thomas?
-I was on my knees in tears, looking up to Kastar with fear and hoping he would let Thomas go.

-Kastar turned to me, his blood red eyes shone of surprise.
+Kastar turned to me, his dark eyes shone of surprise.
 “Very well.”
 Spoke Kastar calmly dropping Thomas.

 “There has been a secret desire I wanted to do but I thought I shall wait until you’re ready.
 It seems now you called for it and I will answer it gladly.”
-He walked slowly closer to me.
-Suddenly he took me by the waist and stood across the room.
-He kissed me and I felt his tongue!
+Continued Kastar walking slowly closer to me.
+Suddenly he kissed me and I felt his tongue!
 I tried to push him away and stop the kissing but he was too strong.
-The other hand stroked slowly coldly from my cheek down my neck to my shoulder onward over my bosom the stomach and stopped at my hip.
+With one arm around my waist the other hand stroked slowly coldly from my cheek down my neck to my shoulder onward over my bosom the stomach and stopped at my hip.
 Then his hand continued at the back over my ass cheek, pulling slowly my leg upward to his hip.
 He continued to kiss me but I wanted push him away so badly yet I couldn’t.
 He has set me on a trance!
-I wanted to scream.
-I wanted to fight and run; instead tears came rolling down my cheeks.
+I wanted to scream; instead tears came rolling down my cheeks.
 It was a living nightmare!
 Over Kastar’s shoulder I saw Thomas at the back lying very weak on the ground.
 Fighting to stand up and speak but he couldn’t.
 Kastar stopped kissing and began to lick the tears from my cheeks.
 “So beautiful, so sensual.”
-He whispered frantically while looking at me with an evil smile and kissed me again.
+He whispered while looking at me with an evil smile and kissed me again.

-Suddenly Kastar stopped kissing me and I was lying on the floor like a doll.
-My head hurt from the abrupt fall; as I slowly got up I realized what happened.
+Suddenly Kastar stopped kissing me and I was lying on the floor.
+My head hurt, as I slowly got up I realized what happened.
 Kastar was at the other end of the room fighting against someone or something.
-I blinked, realizing I was free from his trance.
+I blinked, I was free from his trance.
 Thomas was still lying on floor.
-Quickly I rubbed of the feeling of Kastar’s lips from my face and wiped away the tears.
+Quickly I rubbed of the feeling of Kastar’s lips from my face and wipe away the tears.
 I was free!
 Quickly I ran over to Thomas and embraced him.
 More tears began to well in my eyes.

 “But were is the exit?”
 Wondered Thomas hoarsely.

 “Behind you!”
 Answered the dark shadow that fought wildly against Kastar.
-Reminding me how two lions would fight only in lightening speed that I can barely make out which moves were done.
+Reminding me how two lions would fight.

-Quickly I took off the shoes so that Kastar won’t get another chance to stop me.
-Helped Thomas stand up by holding one of his arms over my shoulder.
+Quickly I took off the shoes so that Kastar won’t get another chance to stop me and helped Thomas stand up by throwing an arm over my shoulder.
 Quickly Thomas began to recover his strength as if some spell has been lifted as we walked into the shattered wall that I broke before.

 “How we got out in detail from there on, I cannot recall.
 Until you found us freezing in the snow.”
 Explained Anja with a trembling voice, shivering from cold and fright.
 Tucking a bit tighter at her blanket.
 Thomas embraced her to warm and comfort her.

-“You do believe what I told you?
-Do you?”
-Asked Anja frustrated.
+“You do believe what I told you; do you?”
+Asked Anja.

 “True but not just that.”
 Remarked the officer with a broad grin.
-His irises shone blood red for a brief moment.
+His irises shone pitch black for a brief moment.
 “I was the one who saved you two from the demon called Kastar.”